Forgotosleep/lemon-learn-english/documentation.md

 #### GET/categories/:id

-> Gets a single Level entity based on its ID
+> Gets a single Category entity based on its ID

 _Request Header_